livlab/digital-humanities-journalism/README.md

 ## related events

 * [The First Workshop on Computing News Storylines - Beijing 31 July](http://www.understandinglanguagebymachines.org/newsstory15/)
-* [Computing News Storylines - Amsterdam 31 July](https://sites.google.com/site/computingnewsstorylines2015/) - I think this is the event in Holland, but I'm not entirely sure.
-Seems to be in conjunction with the one in Beijing.
 * [Time, Freedom & Narrative Conference - Manchester 3 July](https://timefreedomnarrative.wordpress.com/programme/)